tidepool-org/development/charts/tidepool/0.1.5/README.md

 To use an existing Mongo server, simply provide the Mongo connection parameters are above.

 N.B If you are running Mongo on your local laptop and typically access it using host `localhost`, you cannot simply use the host name `localhost` because that name is overloaded to mean something different in the Kubernetes cluster.
 Instead, you must provide an alias that resolves to your `localhost`.
 Do this by creating the alias in your `/etc/hosts` file.
 Then, you may use that alias to identify your Mongo server.

+### Multiple Instantiations

+The Tidepool web service may be installed under multiple namespaces within the same cluster (using different host names).
+However, the Gloo API Gateway may only be installed once.
+You must disable the installation of Gloo for subsequent installations by setting the value `gloo.enabled` to `false`.

+You must also set different host names by setting the values under `global.hosts`.